 They devoted themselves to the apostles’ doctrine and fellowship, to the breaking of bread and the prayers.
 Awe came upon every soul, because many wonders and signs were being done by the apostles.
 All who believed were together and had all things in common… Day by day, as they spent much time together in the temple, they broke bread at home and ate their food with gladness and simplicity of heart, praising God and having favor with all the people.
 And the Lord added to the church daily those who were being saved.
 (Acts 2:42-47)

-When I became a Christian in 1980, I was living with a Roman Catholic family and attending a Jesuit high school.
+When I became a Christian in 1980, I was living with a Roman Catholic family in the Philippines and attending a Jesuit high school.
 I attended Mass and religion classes, but on the whole I was underwhelmed by Christianity as it was presented.
 I was growing more and more hungry for God, but the religion I saw seemed more irrelevant and sentimental than genuine or powerful.
 So when I came to faith in Christ, I didn’t join any church at all.
 I’d seen church.
 Not interested.

 It was over a year later that I was invited to a friend’s Evangelical church, and began attending regularly.
 Unlike the bored crowds I’d seen at Mass, these Pentecostals knew how to celebrate!
 I already knew how to enjoy a concert – dance to the music, wave your arms in the air, sing along, get lost in the good feeling – so I already knew how to join in a Pentecostal worship service.
 I loved it; here was a community characterized by enthusiasm and love for Christ, and motivated by concern for the souls of the world.